No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 ### ENTRY-02: Ledger device connection

-A computer or mobile device can connect and communicate with Ledger device over a USB or Bluetooth connection to sign transactions.
-Data (e.g. signed transaction) is sent from a Ledger device to the user's computer or mobile device.
+A computer or mobile device can connect and communicate with a Ledger device over a USB or Bluetooth connection to sign transactions.
+Data (e.g. a signed transaction) is sent from a Ledger device to the user's computer or mobile device.

 **Trust Levels**: